idvorkin/idvorkin.github.io/_posts/2017-10-07-physical-health.md

 Trainers are expensive, but heart attacks are even more expensive, and on top of money, they really suck up your energy and reduce your quality of life.

 I put off getting a trainer for 20 years.
 I though I was very knowledgable in exercise, physiology, and was motivaed having a gym routine where I went every morning to do cardio, and I wasn't interested in getting strong.
-Eventually I decided I'd like some more injury prefention, so got a trainer and told him my my goal was to increase my injury resillance, and he said OK, lets do mobility workouts then.
+Eventually I decided I'd like some more injury prefention, so got a trainer and told him my goal was to increase my injury resillance, and he said OK, lets do mobility workouts then.

 - The mobility movements are more strenous then my normal cardio routines.
 Every movement we do seemed like it could happen naturally through day to day activities and felt incredibly weak, a real warning to injury.

-- He also took a look at my cardio routine, and changed it to be a high intensity Training - Wow, same amount of time,so much more intense, and so energized afterwards.
+- He also took a look at my cardio routine, and changed it to be a high intensity Training - Wow, same amount of time,so much more intense, and so energized afterward.

 - Many days I feel lazy, I turn off my brain and just let him tell me what to do, and when to push myself.

 - I've had RSI in my wrists, injuries everywhere, and as we do exercises I can be like, oh this feels like it'll give out,and we instantly change the exercise.

-So yeah, trainers has been great.
+In summary, trainers are worth it.